 Advise patients to notify their healthcare provider if they become pregnant or intend to become pregnant during levetiracetam therapy.

-Manufactured for:
+Encourage patients to enroll in the North American Antiepileptic Drug (NAAED) pregnancy registry if they become pregnant [see Use In Specific Populations (8.1)].

-Baxter Healthcare Corporation

-Deerfield, IL 60015 USA
+Manufactured for: Baxter Healthcare Corporation Deerfield, IL 60015 USA